 Unfortunately, GTO poker is exceptionally complex.
 It’s often believed that even if we knew what a GTO poker strategy looked like (which we don’t, not entirely), it would be so complicated that only a machine could follow the strategy anyway.

 Naturally, there is a lot of data that needs to be considered.
 This is where statistics come in handy.
-Game theory solvers (tools which make approximations regarding GTO strategy) generally allow us to output results into a database format (such as an excel document).
+Game theory solver are tools which make approximations regarding GTO strategy.
+Generally. they allow us to output results into a database format (such as an excel document).

 They will peruse this information periodically to recap on the various frequencies and strategies advised by their GTO solver.

-7. General Poker Statistics
+7. General Poker Stats

 For example, the following (potentially unverified) statistic is often cited –

-5% of poker players are winning players.
+- 5% of poker players are winning players.

-Less than 1% go on to make big money.
+- Less than 1% go on to make big money.

 More specific values could be obtained by reviewing the data from particular networks.
 Having said that, the fact remains that the majority of poker players end up losing money.